-This signal, when active (logical 0), is issued to indicate that a condition exists at the drive that could cause improper writing on the disk.
+This signal, when active (logical 0). is issued to indicate that a condition exists at the drive that could cause improper writing on the disk.
 A WRITE FAULT occurs whenever one of four conditions occurs:

 - a.
-WRITE CURRENT in the head without WRITE GATE active. - b.
-Read/write heads improperly selected. - c.
-DC voltage greater than 25% out of tolerance. - d.
-Actuator or spindle control system fault.
+WRITE CURRENT in the Read/Write head without WRITE GATE active. - b.
+Multiple Read/Write heads selected. - c.
+WRITE GATE and NO WRITE CURRENT to Read/Write heads. - d.
+Microprocessor sequence error.

 To reset the WRITE FAULT line, deselect the drive for at least 500 ns.
+A fault condition caused by a microprocessor sequence error cannot be reset by deselection.
+A dc power-on is necessary to restart the microprocessor.